astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 python code/register_protocol.py
 ```

-**✓ Checkpoint**: You should see an interactive prompt asking for PICOS components.
+**Checkpoint**: You should see an interactive prompt asking for PICOS components.

 ---